Wags to Wishes - 'The Dog House'

 - Animal Behavior College Authorized Mentor Trainer

 - Living and Learning with Animals Professional Course (Utah State University)

-I am active in a wide variety of dog sports with multiple dogs.
+I am / have been active in a wide variety of dog sports with multiple dogs.

 - Sporting Scent Detection

 - Barn Hunt